MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/use-kaizala-actions.md

    ![Screenshot of an employee quick poll](media/poll-respond.png)

-4. Detailed reporting on all surveys sent out to your employees, suppliers and partners can be viewed on the Kaizala management portal under the **Analytics** section > **Surveys** tab.
+4. Detailed reporting on all polls sent out to your employees, suppliers, and partners can be viewed on the Kaizala management portal under **Analytics** > **Polls**.

 ### Step 3 – Send a job and effectively manage tasks